Cheatsheet for Setting up Termux on Android Smartphones

 Update packages

-pkg update && pkg upgrade
+termux-change-repopkg update && pkg upgradeSetup SSH

-ssh -p 8022 <username>@<ip>
+pkg install opensshwhoamipasswdifconfigsshdssh -p 8022 <username>@<ip> Install packages

 Code

-.
+~/.config/code-server/config.yaml.
 For example:bind-addr: 0.0.0.0:8080

 auth: password

-) if you run in tsu
+~/.tsu) if you run in tsu mode.Python

 pkg install python